 - When used to treat psoriasis, tazarotene is often prescribed with a corticosteroid to reduce the skin irritation that sometimes develops from using only a retinoid.
 This medication also increases sun sensitivity.
 Wearing protective clothing and using sunscreen are recommended.
 Follow instructions on the label to minimize the risk of side effects.

 - When using to treat acne, gently wash and dry the affected acne areas before putting on the gel/cream.
 Apply a thin film of 0.1% cream or gel to cover all lesions.

-- Tazarotene should be used in conjunction with a comprehensive skincare and sun avoidance program, including the use of a sunscreen of at least SPF 15.
-Do not use if you already have sunburn until you are fully recovered.
+- Tazarotene should be used in conjunction with a comprehensive skin care and sun avoidance program, including the use of a sunscreen of at least SPF 15.
+Do not use it if you already have sunburn until you are fully recovered.
 Minimize exposure of treated areas to sunlight and avoid sunlamps.
 Exposure to extreme wind or cold may also increase the risk of skin irritation.

 - Tazarotene foam is flammable and you should avoid fire, flames, and smoking during and immediately following application.
 Do not puncture or incinerate.

 - Store your cream at room temperature 25°C (77°F); excursions are permitted between -5°C to 30°C (23°F to 86°F).
 Store the foam, gel, and lotion at 20°C to 25°C (68°F to 77°F); excursions are permitted between 15°C to 30°C (59°F to 86°F).